zfarrand/phylo-class-social/best-books.md

+# List of best books read in 2022 by Botany 563 Spring 2023 class
+- Patricia Zito: Molecular Biology of the Cell (horror)

 # List of best books read in 2021 by Botany 563 Spring 2022 class

 - Ayken Askapuli: Selfish Gene by Richard Dawkins